FrancoVazza/MIRO/README.md

    CPU Time
    ========
-   On a Macbook Pro the basic run including the generation of a 3D magnetic field for a Beta-model only, needs a CPU time  that scales as T=13.5[s]*(Ngrid/128)^3.
+   On a Macbook Pro the basic run including the generation of a 3D magnetic field for a Beta-model (without filaments or clumps), requires a CPU time of T=12.1[s]*(n0/128)^3.

    The code is not particularly well optimized.